akando42/next-map/public/content/posts/10-17/index.md

 The building of settlements as well as reconstructions of ocean-faring ships probably took up to 1-2 generations and led to the total deforestation of Easter Island.

-These sailors architectured[^fn8] a system of canals around the island to transport large carved stone figures floating on wooden platform around the island.
+These sailors architectured a system of canals around the island to transport large carved stone figures floating on wooden platform around the island.
 The finishing touch of these Moai was probably done underwater for the ease of rotating and moving the stone block around.

-<iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2Fspykmanworld%2Fvideos%2F440578823244826%2F&show_text=0&width=476" width="476" height="476" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allowFullScreen="true"></iframe>

-These secret underwater construction and transportation method was probably used to build the Egyptian pyramids as well as Inca pyramids and maybe why Germany U-Boats was so good[^fn9].
+These secret underwater construction and transportation method was probably used to build the Egyptian pyramids as well as Inca pyramids and maybe why Germany U-Boats was so good.

 However, 7 of the monks with their sense of adventure and divine absolute conviction chose to risk it all sailing to the end of the world instead of making a long journey home with everyone.
 They finally made it to South America.